This post is sponsored by The Home Depot.

 *This post contains affiliate links.

 Look at that!
-Our alarms were installed September, 2000.
+Our alarms were installed in September 2000.
 Almost 18 years ago! 😲

-There are several reasons why you need to replace them every 10 years, you can read about that on this article here and here.
+There are several reasons why you need to replace them every 10 years, you can read about that in this article here and here.
 But overall, is for peace of mind.

-Our alarms are hardwire with a backup battery in case of a power outage.
+Our alarms are hardwired with a backup battery in case of a power outage.

-The dates were written on the alarms and they were ready for installation which is fairly easy.
-So much so that my 15 year old son, under Mr. RLC's guidance, was the one who tackled this job.
+The dates were written on the alarms and they were ready for fairly easy installation.
+So much so that my 15-year-old son, under Mr. RLC's guidance, was the one who tackled this job.

 After a short demonstration, the boy went ahead and replaced all the other alarms.
 The following is a small video I recorded of the process:

-*The first step is to go and turn off the power at the main circuit braker in your home electrical panel*
+*The first step is to go and turn off the power at the main circuit breaker in your home electrical panel*

 You'll need 9V alkaline batteries.
 We replace them twice a year as we change our clocks.